jishaps/Snowflake-pro/README.md

 What is the name of the parameter that specifies the number of days for which Snowflake retains historical data for Time Travel actions on an object? dat_retention_time_in_days
 What are some best practices to avoid data unavailability errors when cloning tables with zero data retention time?Setting the DATA_RETENTION_TIME_IN_DAYS=1 before cloning and refrain from executing DML transactions on the source table
 What can cause a data unavailability error when cloning a table with zero data retention time?Executing DML transactions on the source table during cloning
+What is the name of the function that can be used to query semi-structured data in Snowflake?FLATTEN What is the name of the property of semi-structured data that allows it to be loaded into relational tables without requiring a schema in advance in Snowflake?
+Schema-on-read
+Which of these Snowflake format supported by Snowflake? json,avro,xml,parquet,ORC